 New York City has very convoluted, sometimes draconian, Zoning Laws.
 It’s understandable that as a massive city, we would have extensive regulations on property development.
 But in my opinion, some parts of the NYC Zoning Resolution may go a little too far.

 I am an architect in New York and owner of Fontan Architecture, an architecture firm based in Manhattan.
 This post will be based on my opinions and experiences regarding NYC Zoning Resolution.

 The following will be a list of 5 zoning laws that are most likely to ruin your chances of developing your property the way you want to develop it.
-Before we start I will share my personal views.
-I am pro development.
-Obviously, I am an architect, and thereby have an obvious bias that I do not want to pretend to be unbiased in this situation.
-I do not believe there is such a thing as people being unbiased.
+Before we start, I will share that I am pro development.
+I am an architect, and thereby have an obvious bias that I do not want to ignore in this situation.
 This post is based on my experience as an architect and on my opinions on the merit of these specific zoning laws.

-I am not saying that zoning is stupid I am just saying there are certainly cases where NYC can loosen their grip a little bit.
+While zoning is not stupid by nature, there are certainly cases where NYC could loosen their grip a little bit.